cljoly/readme-in-static-site/README.md

 # 💎 Readme In Static Site (RISS)
 <!-- end_remove -->

 Insert your GitHub readme in your static site and apply transformations.
+For instance, you can read this [readme on Github](https://github.com/cljoly/readme-in-static-site/blob/main/README.md) and [on my website](https://joly.pw/readme-in-static-site).

+### Why?

+The GitHub Readme of your repo needs to efficiently describe your project to GitHub’s visitor.
+But so does your website.
+Chances are that for small projects the page about your project is very similar to the GitHub readme.
+Don’t duplicate efforts, just describe the differences!

+See the [Example](#Example) section for example of things that would differ between your GitHub readme and a page on your website.

+### Run it

 To try it with [Hugo][hugo] or [Zola][zola], run:
 ```sh